-Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
+To continue to increase the amount of Pachiever greater depth compared to PP Achiever greater depth by the end of reception, year 2 and year 6 in reading, writing and maths.
+Curriculum meetings to take place for maths and literacy Quality first teaching from ALL teachers in school as they all contribute to the data outcomes in EYFS, end of KS1 and end of KS2.
+Reception to join whole school phonics at Christmas.
+Further reading interventions put in place for higher ability children.
+Attendance at nurture groups to develop confidence and behaviour for learning traits Targeted support from HLTA 's/TAs Targeted support from HLTA' s/TAs Targeted group of children information (Teacher & Cleacher & C Desired outcome Chosen action approach on / What is the evidence and for this choice?
+I rationale How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 Comments To continue to increase the amount of PP achieving greater depth by the end of reception, year 2 and year 6 in reading, writing and maths.
-Curriculum meetings to take place for maths and literacy Quality first teaching from ALL teachers in school as they all contribute to the data outcomes in EYFS, end of KS1 and end of KS2.
-Attendance at nurture groups to develop confidence and behaviour for learning traits Targeted support from HLTA 's/TAs Data shows that a larger percentage of non PP achieve greater depth compared to PP children.
-Parents will continue to be further informed of strategies used in school to develop their child's knowledge and understanding with a larger focus on reading.
-Middle leaders to lead curriculum meetings with up to date information CPD for staff Targeted group of children identified for both maths and English.
+Quality first tead school as they contribute to the outcomes in E of KS1 and en Reception to journ school phonics Christmas.
+For reading intervers in place for high children.
+Attendance at groups to dever confidence and behaviour for I traits Targeted supp Data shows that a larger peronon PP achieve greater depth to PP children.
+Parents will continue to be further informed of strategies used in develop their child's knowledgunderstanding with a larger for reading.
+Parents will continue to be further informed of strategies used in develop their child's knowledgunderstanding with a larger for reading.
+Data shows that a larger peronon PP achieve greater depth to PP children.
+Parents will continue to be further informed of strategies used in develop their child's knowledgunderstanding with a larger for reading. meetings with up to date information CPD for staff Targeted group of children identified for both maths and English.
 Increased support time given to those children by the class teacher or the HLTA on a daily basis.
-Regular learning walks Regular observations Regular moderation of writing Regular book scrutinies Termly data input and analysis Termly pupil progress meetings with head teacher S.Fenton (Teacher & Literacy Lead) J.McKay (Maths Lead) J.Tappenden (Teacher) L.Bryson B.Hawkins (DHT) D.Harrison (Headteacher) HLTAS & TAS Termly data collection Termly pupil progress meetings
+Regular learning walks Regular observations Regular moderation of writing Regular book scrutinies Termly data input and analysis (Teacher & Literacy Lead) J.McKay (Maths Lead) J.Tappenden (Teacher) L.Bryson B.Hawkins (DHT) D.Harrison (Headteacher) implementation?
+Termly data collection Termly pupil progress